Rollo: Origins and historiography

+In medieval Norwegian and Icelandic historiography, Rollo, the Viking leader who established himself in Normandy, was identified with Hrólfr "the Walker" Rǫgnvaldsson, the son of the jarl of Møre in western Norway.
+The earliest written testimony appears in the Latin Historia Norvegiæ, composed in Norway.
+In his royal sagas, Snorri relates that Hrólfr conquered Normandy after raiding through the Hebrides, the Irish Sea region, and Francia, and that many Norwegians settled there with him.

+In the late nineteenth century, a vigorous debate emerged over Rollo's identity, partly along national lines, with Danish and Norwegian historians often taking opposing positions.
+Alongside the question of who Rollo was, historians disputed the meaning of terms such as "Norwegians" and "Danes" in medieval sources and the extent to which the Norman settlement should be regarded as Norwegian or Danish.

+The debate was initiated by the Danish historian Johannes Steenstrup, whose central argument rested on the explicit claims of the French chronicler Dudo of Saint-Quentin that Rollo was Danish.
+While British, French, and Norwegian scholars have generally accepted the Norwegian-Icelandic tradition, Danish, Swedish, and German historians have tended to follow Dudo.
+The question cannot be settled conclusively, but among Norwegian, French, and British historians it is now common to hold that, on balance and given the surviving evidence, the case for a Norwegian origin remains the stronger.

-Rollo was born in the mid-9th century, as his tomb states he was in his eighties when he died in 933; he was almost certainly born in Scandinavia, either in Denmark or Norway.
-In part, this uncertainty may result from the unspecific contemporary usage of terms such as "Vikings", "Northmen", "Norse", "Swedes", "Danes", and "Norwegians" (Dani vel Nortmanni in medieval Latin).
+The point on which the evidence is comparatively unambiguous, however, is that Rollo was almost certainly born in Scandinavia—either in Norway or Denmark—in the mid-9th century, as his tomb states he was in his eighties when he died in 933.

-The earliest well-attested historical event associated with Rollo is his part in leading the Vikings who besieged Paris in 885–886 but were fended off by Odo of France.

-Sources do not make clear the year of Rollo's birth, but from his activity, marriage, children, and death, the mid-9th century may be inferred.

 Among biographical remarks about Rollo written by the cleric Dudo of Saint-Quentin in the late 10th century, he claimed that Rollo "the Dane" was from Dacia, and had moved from there to the island of Scandza.
 Dacia originally referred to the region near the Black Sea, but Dudo identified it with Denmark by making a false etymology between Daci (Dacians) and Dani (Danes).
 One of Rollo's great-grandsons and a contemporary of Dudo was known as Robert the Dane.
 However, Dudo's Historia Normannorum (or Libri III de moribus et actis primorum Normanniae ducum) was commissioned by Rollo's grandson, Richard I of Normandy and while Dudo likely had access to family members and/or other people with a living memory of Rollo, this fact must be weighed against the text's potential biases, as an official biography.